BtJ-gogo/machine-learning-python/README.md

 # Respository for Machine Learning with Python
 ### Project list
 1. Rock Paper Scissors
+   Create as a rule-based AI
-2. Cat and Dog Image Classifier
+3. Cat and Dog Image Classifier
-3. Book Recommendation Engine using KNN
+4. Book Recommendation Engine using KNN
-4. Linear Regression Health Costs Calculator
+5. Linear Regression Health Costs Calculator
-5. Neural Network SMS Text Classifier
+6. Neural Network SMS Text Classifier
 # Please note
 The code provided by freeCodeCamp is marked with the comment # --- Provided by freeCodeCamp ---.
 # Acknowledgments